microsoft/ivy/doc/proving.md

     property X <= 0 -> sum(X) <= X
     property sum(X) <= X -> sum(X+1) <= X + 1

+Unfortunately, the `auto` tactic can't prove these goals using the definition of `sum`, because this definition is a schema.
+Fortunately, it suffices to instantiate this schema just for the specific `X` in our subgoals.

+Because the definition of `sum` is problematic in this way.

 The `auto` tactic can prove both of these using the definition of `sum`, if we allow it to use undecidable theories.
 Later, we'll see a